H3llKa1ser/B00t2R00t/Tools/Active Directory/Netexec/SMB/Credentials Dumping.md

 # Credentials Dumping

-### The following examples use a username and plaintext password although user/hash combos work as well.
+### The following examples use a username and plaintext password, although user/hash combos work as well.

 # Dump SAM